Übersetzung durch Neil Mussett

 Determination of the competent body of judicial administration

-In the event of a dispute or of uncertainty regarding whether a task is to be dealt with by the judge or the senior judicial officer, the judge shall decide on competence by issuing an order.
-The order shall not be challengeable.
+In the event of a dispute or of uncertainty regarding whether a task is to be dealt with by the judge or the senior judicial officer, the judge decides on competence by issuing an order.
+The order is not challengeable.

-(1) If the judge has performed a task which has been assigned to the senior judicial officer, the effectiveness of the task shall remain unaffected thereby.
+(1) If the judge has performed a task which has been assigned to the senior judicial officer, the effectiveness of the task remains unaffected.

-(2) If the senior judicial officer has carried out a task which may be assigned to him/her by the judge in accordance with this Act, the task shall not be ineffective because the assignment did not take place or the prerequisites for the assignment in the individual case were not met.
+(2) If the senior judicial officer has carried out a task which may be assigned to him or her by the judge in accordance with the present Act, the task is not ineffective because the assignment did not take place or the prerequisites for the assignment in the individual case were not met.

-(3) A task shall not be ineffective because the senior judicial officer did not submit it to the judge in contravention of section 5 subs.
-1.
+(3) A task is not ineffective because the senior judicial officer did not submit it to the judge in contravention of section 5 (1).

-(4) If the senior judicial officer has performed a task of the judge which in accordance with this Act has neither been assigned to him/her nor can be assigned to him/her, the task shall be ineffective.
-This shall not apply if the task had been assigned to the senior judicial officer by a ruling in accordance with section 7.
+(4) If the senior judicial officer has performed a task of the judge which in accordance with the present Act has neither been assigned to him or her nor can be assigned to him or her, the task is ineffective.
+This does not apply if the task had been assigned to the senior judicial officer by a ruling in accordance with section 7.

-(5) If the senior judicial officer has performed a task of the clerk of the registry, the effectiveness of the task shall remain unaffected thereby.
+(5) If the senior judicial officer has performed a task of the clerk of the registry, the effectiveness of the task remains unaffected.

 Section 9